You may have heard about using baking soda in cat litter, but…

 Is it Safe to Put Baking Soda in Cat Litter?

-The simple answer is yes, it is perfectly safe to put baking soda in cat litter, and there are no health risks for your cat or you.
+The simple answer is yes, it is safe to put baking soda in cat litter, but can be harmful to cats if ingested in large quantities.

-Baking soda is just a more familiar name for Sodium Bicarbonate.
-It is a salt based chemical, and it is non toxic.
-That is why it is safe to use around the home and to use in your cat litter.
+Baking soda is a more familiar name for Sodium Bicarbonate.
+It is a salt based chemical, and it is non toxic to adults.

-In fact, many manufacturers of cat litter actually include baking soda to help reduce the smell of your cat urine.
+Some cat litter manufacturers actually include baking soda to help reduce urine odor in cat litter.

-Some cat owners use baking soda to help control odors in a litter box.
-This is beneficial particularly on hotter, more humid days, or if the litter isn’t cleaned out regularly.
+If your cat litter doesn’t have any, you can add some baking soda to help control odors in a litter box.
+This is beneficial on hotter days or if the litter isn’t cleaned often.

 How Much Baking Soda to Use in Your Cats’ Litter?